-A friend wanted me to make Thai Basil Chicken for her party, so I altered an old recipe from my collection and whipped this up.
+Many years ago, a friend wanted me to make Thai Basil Chicken for her party, so I altered an old recipe from my collection and whipped this up.
 It was a huge success!
-This dish is now a staple when I spot a good price on fresh basil at the market.
+This dish became a staple when I discovered a good store for good basil prices.
 It’s quick, easy, inexpensive, and nearly foolproof.

 Special Diet Notes: Thai Basil Chicken

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, optionally nut-free, optionally peanut-free, and optionally soy-free.
 Just be sure to choose the ingredient options that fit your needs and seek out a simple fish sauce without a bunch of additives.

 - 1 pound boneless skinless chicken breasts or chicken thighs